juliana-santana/juliana-santana/README.md

 - 🔭 I’m work on Hospidata.

-- ⚡ Fun fact: I like to learn new things, especially in the area of ​​software quality.
-Watch series, read market news and be challenged.
+- ⚡ Fun fact: I like to watch, chat with friends, study and always be aware of the news in the software quality market.

 - 🌱 I’m learning about API testing and improving my knowledge of automated testing.

-- 👯 I am looking to collaborate with the community on software quality testing.
+- 👯 Looking to collaborate with the community on software quality testing.

 - 🔗 Here are some of my links: